suikki/wotconnection/README.md

 wotconnection
 =============

-Simple api for querying clan battle schedules for World of Tanks.
+Simple Java api for querying clan battle schedules for World of Tanks.